Thomas-Longworth/Premier-League-quiz-pp2/README.md

 ## Credits

 #### Content
--For the Javascript, I got some ideas for quiz games from Web Dev Simplified on Youtube.
+- For the Javascript, I got some ideas for quiz games from Web Dev Simplified on Youtube.

 #### Media
 - The photos used in the Main screen section and End game section are taken from Pexels.com.